Withdrawal, Leave of Absence, and Reinstatement

 - A student who is registered for a semester and decides not to attend must officially take a leave of absence or withdraw from the College of Communication at Boston University.

-- Mere absence(s) from classes does not constitute a withdrawal.
+- Mere absence(s) from classes does not constitute a withdrawal nor reduce financial obligations or guarantee that final grades will not be recorded.

-- Charges are canceled in accordance with the published refund schedule, based on the effective date of the withdrawal or leave of absence.
+- Tuition charges are canceled in accordance with the published refund schedule, based on the effective date of the withdrawal or leave of absence.

 - Lack of registration does not constitute an official leave of absence or withdrawal.